 Maple Leaf RV Park is one of the biggest RV parks in the area.
 It is situated in a rural setting, but it is only 15 minutes away from San Jose.
 Plus, there is a retail shopping center just down the road.

 Maple Leaf RV Park charges some of the lowest rates in the Newark region.
 There is plenty of sunlight at this RV park, and each RV pad is separated from its neighbors by small trees.
 Wi-Fi is accessible throughout the entire park.

 “Straight up RV Park… It’s concrete not country, so don’t bring the horseshoes.
-It has full hookups, showers and laundry facilities.
-It’s right in town and office staff is always friendly.
+It has full hookups, showers, and laundry facilities.
+It’s right in town and the office staff is always friendly.
 I probably have the loudest kids on the planet and no one seems to mind.” – K., Google Review

 Unlike most RV parks in the Newark, CA area, Kit Fox RV Park is close to Interstate 5.
 It is on the shores of a small creek, and there is a Starbucks right down the road.
 This RV park charges low rates, and there are usually spaces open for overnight guests.

 Even though Kit Fox RV Park is in a remote area, it is close to Modesto.
 Since this RV park is right off Interstate 5, the owners of Kit Fox RV Park are used to working with overnight guests.
 The sites at Kit Fox RV Park are spacious and lined with palm trees.

 “Good park if you are passing through or need to be in the area.
 I would not call it a destination resort.
 Clean, well-maintained with grass and level sites.
 What more can you ask of a convenient location?
 The guy who runs the place is really nice.” – C., Google Review